 Now, we are leaving the framework of the previous rules.
 But using a subject line like “Thank you for everything!” or a similar way of thanking can increase your open rate.

 However, don’t say thank you without any reason.
 It must be related to a specific event or an action from your contacts.

 In a nutshell: Show your readers that you don’t just want their money but that you are actually sincere!

 15. Use Symbols

 Symbols and emojis are still being rarely used.
-Therefore, they still allow to get your readers attention by setting themselves apart from other emails.
+Therefore, they still allow you to get your readers attention by setting your message apart from other emails.

-So use symbols related to your activity or the content of your email to highlight your email!
+So use symbols related to your activity or the content of your email to highlight the real message behing the email!
 You can even replace whole words by symbols.
 This also has the advantage that you will automatically shorten your perfect subject line.

 Be careful not to use them excessively, because this might quickly be seen as kitsch.
-This would definitely not be what you want!
+That is definitely not what you want!

 Using an email marketing solution like Mailify allows you to carry out this type of tests, and it’s an excellent way to continuously improve your email marketing strategy!

 To conclude, I invite you to always test different subject lines and don’t be afraid to try out something original.
 With SPAM ruling the inboxes, you need to stand out and also escape anti-spam filters.
 Be funny, creative, call out, and tell yourself you can always do better!